grand-mother/data_challenge1/README.md

 * Use the [ZHAireSInputGenerator.py](https://github.com/grand-mother/data_challenge1/blob/main/ZHAireSInputGenerator.py) to generate input
 * Use [ZHAireS](https://github.com/mjtueros/ZHAireS-Python) to generate traces from the input
-* Use [ZHAireSRawToGRANDROOT.py](https://github.com/grand-mother/grand/blob/dev_io_root/examples/io/ZHAireSRawToGRANDROOT.py) to convert traces to the ROOT format (this is in dev_io_root branch, not the master yet)
+* Use [ZHAireSRawToGRANDROOT.py](https://github.com/grand-mother/data_challenge1/blob/main/ZHAireSRawToGRANDROOT.py) to convert traces to the ROOT format (the one in dev_io_root branch is not yet updated)
 * *Same should be repeated for CoREAS when the CoREAS to ROOT script is ready*

 ## Deadline